 Before purchasing turquoise this December birthstone, be sure to inquire about any treatments that have been used on the stone and make sure to find out if the stone is, in fact, real turquoise.

 Turquoise jewelry ranges in size, color, and design.
 For a turquoise pendant, almost any setting looks great.
-It doesn’t matter if it’s a simple bezel set design or anything more extravagant.
+It doesn’t matter if it’s a simple bezel set design like this one from Blue Nile or anything more extravagant.